maths/moodle-qtype_stack/doc/en/CAS/Matrix.md

 \[-7\,{\bf{i}}+2\,{\bf{j}}-3\,{\bf{k}}\]
 Notice the use of the function `ordergreat`.  `ordergreat` can only be used once at the beginning of the question.

+If you use the special constant `%_stack_preamble_end;` then anything before this constant will be available everywhere in the question, including the inputs.

 The vector `stackvector(a)` and the atom `a` are different, and are not considered algebraically equivalent.
 While students may type in `stackvector(a)` as an answer, they are likely to type in `a`.
-The teacher can either (1) add in `stackvector` ephemeral forms to the student's answer in the feedback variables using `texboldatoms` or 92) remove all `stackvector` forms from the teacher's answer by using the `destackvector(ex)` function on their answer.
+The teacher can either (1) add in `stackvector` ephemeral forms to the student's answer in the feedback variables using `texboldatoms` or (2) remove all `stackvector` forms from the teacher's answer by using the `destackvector(ex)` function on their answer.
 In the future we may have an option in the input to apply texboldatoms to student's expressions.

 The display of the ephemeral form of `stackvector` is controlled by the function `stackvectortex`, e.g. you can display vectors differently using the following examples.